stele95/AMD-Single-GPU-Passthrough/README.md

 * Add USB Host devices, like keyboard, mouse...

-* For sound: You can passthrough the PCI HD Audio controler
+* For sound: You can passthrough the PCI HD Audio controller.
+BUT, be carefull.
+Ryzen 3000 and above apparently have problems when passing HD Audio Controller and USB controller that's on the same PCI bus as audio controller.
+For more info, look at [this](https://www.reddit.com/r/VFIO/comments/eba5mh/workaround_patch_for_passing_through_usb_and/?sort=new).

 * If Virtual Network Interface is not present (NIC :xx:xx:xx), add it through Add hardware button
     ```